Republic P-47 Thunderbolt: Development

-The XP-47B first flew on 6 May 1941 with Lowry P. Brabham at the controls.
-Although minor problems arose, such as some cockpit smoke that turned out to be due to an oil drip, the aircraft proved impressive in its early trials.
-It was lost in an accident on 8 August 1942, but before that mishap, the prototype had achieved a level speed of 412 mph at 25800 ft altitude and had demonstrated a climb from sea level to 15000 ft in five minutes.
+On 6 May 1941, the XP-47B conducted its maiden flight with Lowry P. Brabham at the controls.
+Although minor problems arose, such as some cockpit smoke that turned out to be due to an oil drip, the aircraft demonstrated impressive performance during its early trials.
+The prototype was lost in an accident on 8 August 1942, but before that mishap, it had achieved a level speed of 412 mph at 25800 ft altitude and had demonstrated a climb from sea level to 15000 ft in five minutes.

-Though the XP-47B had its share of shakedown troubles, the newly reorganized United States Army Air Forces placed an order for 171 production aircraft, the first being delivered in December 1941.
+The performance of the XP-47B had been sufficiently convincing that, in August 1941, the newly reorganized United States Army Air Forces (USAAF) placed an order for 171 production aircraft, the first of which was delivered in December 1941.